XAP-Software/XAP-Software.github.io/_drafts/2022-04-08-django_rest_framework.md

 ### serializers.ModelSerializer

-In case you need to serializing and deserializing simple model advise to use ModelSerializer.
-ModelSerializer class is replicating a lot of information that's also contained in the user_model model.
+In case you need to serializing and deserializing simple model advise to use `ModelSerializer`.
+It`s class is replicating a lot of information that's also contained in the `user_model` model.
 ```python
 #In myapp/serializers.py
 ...